Skip to content

 From Dr Thierry Marnay’s very first patients to global success

-Patients implanted with the Prodisc® L in 1990 are still being monitored at the CCV Montpellier, making it the most experienced centre in the world for Prodisc® L total lumbar disc replacement surgery.
+Patients implanted with the Prodisc® L in 1990 are still being monitored at the CCV Montpellier, making it the most experienced centre in the world for Prodisc® L lumbar disc replacement surgery.

 Dr Thierry Marnay